Yoga For Beginners!

 However, if you are doing yoga at home, then you can try to be resourceful and replace the needed props with things you can find in your house as long as they can serve the needed purpose.

 Yoga is all about stretching and becoming flexible.
 A lot of fluid movements are being done so the best thing to wear for this type of activity are stretchable pants, shorts, and tight or close-fitting tops.
-It’s important for you to be comfortable to move around without worrying about your clothes disrupting your workout.
+It’s important for you to be comfortable moving around without worrying about your clothes disrupting your workout.

 Proper manners are needed to be observed when you’re joining a yoga class.
 Always remember to respect the yoga teacher, respect your fellow classmates, respect your own self, and most importantly respect the yoga practice itself.